dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 case of <span class="chulapa">Chulapa</span> it is on [`./_includes/custom/custom_head_before_css.html`](https://github.com/dieghernan/dieghernan.github.io/blob/master/_includes/custom/custom_head_before_css.html).

-So now you just have to paste in the `<head>` the code that you got on step 1.
+So now you just have to paste the code that you got in step 1 into the `<head>`.

 <i class="fa fa-star"></i> **Pro tip:** For a better performance of the
-site, include these libraries only when you need it.
+site, include these libraries only when you need them.
 In my case, I added a custom variable in my YAML front matter for those posts with a leaflet map, `leafletmap: true`.
 Go to step 4 for a working example.
 {: .alert .alert-info .p-3 .mx-2 .mb-3}